 Eat normally before treatment.
 Have breakfast and take your regular medication including any pre-medication prescribed by your Medical Oncologist.

-You may bring your own food with you, buy something at the Lifehouse Café or have sandwiches provided to your treatment lounge chair, by our volunteers.
-Our volunteers will also provide you with a Sony entertainment tablet which has TV, Radio and WiFi.
-We can draw the blinds, dim the lights, recline the lounge chair and you can sleep with a warm blanket during treatment if you prefer to have a restful sleep, you can.
+You may bring your own food with you, buy something at the Lifehouse Café or one of our volunteers will stop by your treatment chair with a selection of sandwiches.
+A volunteer will also provide you with a Sony entertainment tablet which has TV, radio and Wifi on it.
+We can draw the blinds, dim the lights, recline the lounge chair and give you a warm blanket so if you prefer to have a restful sleep, you can.

 After treatment in day therapy.

-You may have been given tablets by our pharmacists.
-If you have any nausea (“feeling sick”), take your tablet.
+The pharmacist may give you some anti-nausea pills.
+If you are feeling sick, take your pill.
 You may prefer to have something light, like soup, for dinner.
-If you continue to feel sick, take the pills prescribed to you over the next days.
-If your nausea is not relieved by the tablets, if you feel unwell, or if you can’t drink any drinks call the Day Therapy nurse on 8514 0021 8:30am -5:30pm, Monday to Friday.
+If you continue to feel sick, take the pills prescribed to you over the next few days.
+If they don’t relieve your nausea, if you feel unwell or if you can’t drink, call the day therapy nurse on 8514 0021 8:30am – 5:30pm, Monday to Friday.

 When to come to hospital

-- If you have a fever 38° C or over,
+- If you have a temperature of 38° C or over,

-- Cannot drink fluids because of nausea or vomiting
+- You can’t drink fluids because of nausea or vomiting

-- Are losing too much fluid from diarrhoea
+- You are losing too much fluid from diarrhoea

-- OR if you are in Immunotherapy and have
+- OR if you are receiving Immunotherapy treatment and have

 - Sudden extreme tiredness